coollabsio/coolify-examples/README.md

-This repository contains branches with different application to test them against Coolify.
+This repository contains branches with different application to test them against Coolify v4.